Absences / Accident / Illness

 Dental Clinic

 Dental Care Motueka Community Oral Health Clinic at Parklands School provides treatment for pupils from Riwaka School and for pre-schoolers in the area.
-Appointments cards will be sent out usually by text message when students are due to be seen.
+Appointment cards will be sent out, usually by text message, when students are due to be seen.
 Contact can be made direct by phoning 03 528 1160 option 7.

 Food, Fizzy and Lollies